paragi/sphp/README.md

 #####preLoadScript (Default null)
 This can be used to preload libraries, before a page is requested, thus improving reaponcetime.
 The preLoadScript variable contains a path to a php script, relative to docRoot.
 Be aware that the script pointet to will be executed when the php engine is loaded eg. before a client has made a page request. non of the super globals are set to usefull values at this point.
+The script sould contain generic library function that are use system wide, as it will be loaded with all page.

     sphp.overwriteWSPath='library.php';

 ####Notes
 This project is about serving PHP scripts with the best response time possible.
 Favouring response timer over use of resources.
 This is achieved by pre-emptively spawning and loading of the PHP-CGI engine and holding it there, until needed.